The life expectancy in the United States today is 78, and it's projected

 with regular physical exams-plus better screening methods means that we

 have more control than ever of how our life story plays out.
-Pulse spoke
+We spoke

-with South Bay physicians about some of the most common ailments of our
+with primary care physicians about some of the most common ailments of

-aging population, how to recognize symptoms, get screened sooner and get
+our aging population, how to recognize symptoms, get screened sooner and

 Women Take Note